natesworksdev/Ryujinx/CONFIG.md

 ## Config File

-`Config.json` should be present in executable folder.
+`Config.jsonc` should be present in executable folder.
 The available settings follow:

 - `Logging_Enable_Info` *(bool)*